Reviews You Can Rely On

 Why Doesn't a Self-inflating Mattress Self-Inflate?

-It was quickly apparent which mattresses were a breeze to inflate and deflate and which other ones we literally (at times) spent ten minutes or more wrestling with.
-The Sea to Summit Comfort Deluxe SI was faster to self-inflate than many mats.
+It was quickly apparent which mattresses were a breeze to inflate and deflate, and which others we literally (at times) spent ten minutes or more wrestling with.
+The Sea to Summit Comfort Deluxe SI inflated faster than many mats.
 Our testers could stand and watch it take shape before their eyes, and it only requires five or so breaths if you like a firm mattress.
 Packing it away wasn't as streamlined.
-Similarly, the NEMO Roamer is a fast self-inflater, and the inflation sack is quick and easy to get the mat ready for sleep.
+Similarly, the NEMO Roamer is a fast self-inflator, and the inflation sack is quick and easy to get the mat ready for sleep.

 camping mattress - the included pump sack moves a lot of air fast, making inflation of...

 On the opposite end of the spectrum are the Exped MegaMat models.
 We had to wait more than ten minutes for the self-inflating feature to do its job.
-The included manual mini-pump also requires a bit of additional time to fully inflate these massive pads.
+The included manual mini-pump also takes a bit longer to fully inflate these massive pads.
 That said, if you have a battery-powered pump like the Dr.meter Air Pump, just about any pad in this review can be inflated or deflated in less than a minute.

-We were quite impressed with the Therm-a-Rest dual-valve inflation system on both the MondoKing 3D and the NeoAir Topo Luxe, which employ the stuff sack as an easy-to-use inflation pump.
-The NEMO Quasar uses a bottle-neck-shaped inflation sack for very efficient and speedy inflation.
+We were quite impressed with the Therm-a-Rest dual-valve inflation system on both the MondoKing 3D, which employs the stuff sack as an easy-to-use inflation pump.
+The NEMO Quasar uses a bottle-neck-shaped inflation sack for very efficient, rapid inflation.

 camping mattress - dual one-way valves, as seen here on the mondoking, mean each one...

-The REI Co-op Camp Dreamer XL self-inflates relatively quickly if you push and hold the inflation valve.
-Unfortunately, there is no easy way to do this without holding it.
-Top off inflation with the included sack that features a fabric connection tube at the bottom for ease of use.
 Any of these pads can be inflated with a battery-operated pump, as well.
 In general, mattresses with dual valves are easier to use, as a dedicated deflation valve makes packing up in the morning much quicker.
 Thicker foam mattresses are often harder to roll up, so they are small enough to fit in their stuff sacks.
-The Exped MegaMat (10 and 15 models) feature a Sidewinder stuff sack that opens on the side instead of the top, making for easy storage while accommodating a slightly inflated mattress.
+The Exped MegaMat features a Sidewinder stuff sack that opens on the side rather than the top, making storage easy while accommodating a slightly inflated mattress.

-The HEST Foamy Sleeping Pad is the one model in our test that doesn't require any inflation device.
+The HEST Foamy Sleeping Pad is one model in our test that doesn't require any inflation device.
 Two flat buckles and a fabric harness keep it rolled for storage.
-Simply open the buckles, and the mattress is ready to go, making it the easiest to set up.
-While we love this feature, especially when we rolled into camp in the dark, the flip side is a mattress that was one of the hardest to roll up and store.
+Open the buckles, and the mattress is ready to go, making it the easiest to set up.
+While we love this feature, especially when we rolled into camp in the dark, the flip side is that the mattress was one of the hardest to roll up and store.

 camping mattress - rolling the hest foamy takes all your body weight and good...